Jesperoka/EE5020-project/README.md

 #### Sequential Importance Resampling

 The Sequential Importance Resampling (SIR) algorithm is a specific implementation of the particle filter.
 It involves two main steps: prediction and update.
 In the prediction step, particles are propagated forward in time using the system dynamics.
 In the update step, particles are weighted according to the likelihood of the observed data and resampled to generate a new set of particles.
-The resampling step aims to eliminate particles with low weights and duplicate particles with high weights, ensuring a diverse and representative set of particles for the next iteration.
+The resampling step aims to eliminate particles with low weights and duplicate particles with high weigshts, ensuring a diverse and representative set of particles for the next iteration.

 #### Multiple Hypothesis Tracking